@container

 It's not possible to target multiple containers in a single container query.
 It is possible to nest container queries which has the same effect.

-The following query evaluates to true and applies a style to child elements if the container named card
+The following query evaluates to true and applies the declared style if the container named summary is wider than 400px and has an ancestor container wider than 800px:

 /* <stylesheet> */